NicoZweifel/DBInline/README.md

 commands and also pool different Databases in one Connectionpool.
 Rollbacks/Disposing is handled in the background.

-Commits,Rollbacks all transactions/connections of multiple databases created in the Pool together.
+Commits, Rollbacks all transactions/connections of multiple databases are created and pooled together.

 Will rollback if an exception occurs or if you are using the Pool class and forget to call Commit().
 The Lambda version does not need the Commit call, but you have to pass a lambda instead.

-There is also extensions to just quicky get a transaction or a commands.
+There is also extensions to quickly get a transaction or command going.

-The Transaction rollbacks if anything crashes.
+The Transactions rollback in the Pool.Dispose() method if an unhandled exception occurs.
+The Lambda version handles the transactions and connections after the lambda execution fails/completes.

 # DatabaseContext